 - Pic Monkey used by assistant to create title images – Free version used by assistant ($2.5)

 - Tailwind for Pinterest management – Free trial ($9.99)

 - Making Sense of Affiliate Marketing course – $147 (sale from $197)

 My total expenses for July came out to $339.85 – with the likelihood of these increasing next month as I transition from free trials to paid subscriptions.
 However, the Making Sense of Affiliate Marketing course was a one time purchase – and a worthwhile one at that!
 I can attribute much of my success with affiliate revenue to what I learned from Michelle, the creator of the course.

 When it’s all send and done, I netted $1,239.39 cash in July!
 Of course, 30% of this will go to taxes, but that’s still more than enough to cover a good chunk of our living expenses this last month in Costa Rica.
 Pretty awesome!

 Now that the site is actually starting to make a bit of money, I can invest a more time and money into making it better!
 And I’m incredibly excited about this.

 I’m currently trying to figure out how to make this site more of a holistic resource rather than a personal blog.
 In other words, I plan on seeking out additional team members as the site grows to add further value to the Money Nomad community.
 I’m still not sure what that will look like, but I’m excited to see what Money Nomad will morph into.

-Finally, if you’re ready to start blogging you can make the most of the current iPage hosting deal and setup your blog for $1.99/month.
+Finally, if you’re ready to start blogging you can make the most of the current Bluehost hosting deal and setup your blog for $3.95/month (50% off) and get WordPress installed for free.
 Who knows, in six months you may be earning more from blogging than I am!